Villa I Tatti: Green Garden at Villa I Tatti

 The garden was created beginning in 1909 by the then young and inexperienced garden designer Cecil Pinsent.
 Pinsent had been touring Tuscany making topographic drawings of buildings together with his friend Geoffrey Scott.
 They were both hired to work on I Tatti through Scott's connection with Berenson's wife, Mary (Scott was hired as Bernard Berenson's personal secretary between 1907 and 1909).
 I Tatti was to become a formidable test, through which Pinsent could become a recognized specialist of the formal garden.
 When the Berensons had acquired the estate five years prior, the property was desolate.
 Erika Neubauer considers I Tatti "possibly [Pinsent's] most important garden layout".

 The Green Garden at I Tatti was Pinsent's first attempt to recreate a garden in the early Renaissance style.
 It was conceived as an outdoor extension of the house, an unfolding sequence, designed with the open intention of reviving the Italian style The steep slopes were made into terraced "floors" and the walkways and stairways that connect the various floors were paved with mosaics of cobblestones.
 A large water tank enables "English style" lawns.
 Tall cypress trees screen the garden and box hedges divide its compartments.
 In the words of horticulturist presenter Monty Don, "[Pinsent] has ruthlessly excluded all colour except green".

 About twenty years later, Pinsent would create what would be "[his] last great Italian gardens" (again per Monty Don) when Scott's ex-wife's daughter Iris Origo and her husband Antonio commissioned Pinsent for work on their La Foce estate.

-After ownership passed to Harvard, the gardens fell into disrepair until a donation enabled extensive restoration work.
+After ownership passed to Harvard, the gardens fell into disrepair until a donation from Lila Acheson Wallace enabled extensive restoration work.
+As of 2022, this donation keeps funding the garden's upkeep.

 Setting

-I Tatti is set in a mythic landscape.
+I Tatti is set in a landscape of great cultural and historic significance.
 The stony hillsides above it, pockmarked by quarries that supplied the pietra serena for Renaissance Florence, bred masons and sculptors.
 Nearby Settignano was home to the sculptor Desiderio da Settignano and to the infant Michelangelo, who was sent there to nurse at his family's estate (the Villa Michelangelo).
-A number of houses in the area are purported to be the refuge of Boccaccio during the plague and thus the setting of the Decameron.
+A number of houses in the area are purported to be the refuge of Boccaccio during the plague and thus the setting of The Decameron.
 Boccaccio's Arcadian poem, Il Ninfale Fiesolano (the Nymph of Fiesole), celebrates the Mensola, a stream flowing through the property.
 The scarred and over-quarried hillsides were reforested with cypresses by Temple Leader in the late nineteenth century, giving them their present sylvan aspect.
 Anglo-American villa culture flourished in the area at the turn of the twentieth century.